networkoptix/nx_open/readme.md

 ---------------------------------------------------------------------------------------------------
 ## Signing executable files

+- **Windows**:

-On Windows platform there is an option of signing the built executables (including the distribution file itself) with the software publisher certificate.
+    There is an option of signing the built executables (including the distribution file itself) with the software publisher certificate.
 To perform it, a valid certificate file in the PKCS#12 format is needed.

     Signing is performed by the `signtool.py` script which is a wrapper around native Windows `signtool.exe`.
 To enable signing, the following preparation steps must be done:
     - Save the publisher certificate file somewhere in your file system.
     - Create (preferably outside of the source tree) the configuration file.
 This file must contain the following fields:
         - `file`: the path to the publisher certificate file.
 It must be either an absolute path or a path relative to the directory where the configuration file resides.
         - `password`: the password protecting the publisher certificate file.
         - `timestamp_servers` (optional): a list of the URLs of the trusted timestamping server.
 If this field is present in the configuration file, the signed file will be time-stamped using one of the listed servers.
 If this field is absent, the signed file will not be time-stamped.

         The example of a configuration file can be found in `open/build_utils/signtool/config/config.yaml`.
     - Add a CMake argument `-DsigntoolConfig=<configuration_file_path>` to the generation stage.
 If this argument is missing, no signing will be performed.

     Also you can sign any file manually by calling `signtool.py` directly:
     `python build_utils/signtool/signtool.py --config <configuration_file> --file <unsigned_file> --output <signed_file>`

     To test the signing procedure, you can use a self-signed certificate.
 To generate such certificate, you can use the file `open/build_utils/signtool/genkey/genkey_signtool.bat`.
 When run, it creates the `certificate.p12` file and a couple of auxillary `*.pem` files in the same directory where it is run.
 We recommend to move these files outside of the source directory to maintain the out-of-source build concept.

+- **Linux**:

+    Signing is not required; no tools or instructions are provided.

+- **MacOS**:

+    A signing tool suitable for standalone use is being developed and will likely be provided in the future.
+As for now, you can use your regular signing procedure that you involve for your other MacOS developments.

 ---------------------------------------------------------------------------------------------------
 ## Running VMS Desktop Client